 Participants

-We recruited an additional 124 undergraduate students from Midwestern State University (n = 73) and the University of Southern Mississippi (n = 46).
-Recruitment occurred simultaneously across both testing sites, and all participants completed Experiment 2B online in exchange for partial course credit.
-Like the previous experiments, participants were randomly assigned to either the JOL or no-JOL encoding groups.
+An additional 124 undergraduate students from Midwestern State University (n = 73) and the University of Southern Mississippi (n = 46) participated in Experiment 2B.
+Recruitment occurred simultaneously at both testing sites and all participants completed the study online in exchange for partial course credit.
+Participants were again randomly assigned to either the JOL or no-JOL encoding groups.
 Participants’ responses were screened using the same criteria as the previous experiments, and five participants were excluded from the following analyses.
-The final dataset contained responses from 119 participants (n JOL = 60; n no-JOL = 59).
-The initial sample size was modeled after the previous experiments, and a sensitivity analyses conducted with G*Power 3.1 suggested that our final sample was sufficient for detecting small main effects/interactions (d = 0.23, α = .05, 1 – β = .80).
+The final dataset contained 119 participants (n JOL group = 60; n no-JOL group = 59).
+The initial sample size was modeled after the previous experiments, and a sensitivity analysis conducted with G*Power 3.1 suggested that our final sample was sufficient for detecting small main effects/interactions or larger (d = 0.23, α = .05, 1 – β = .80).

 Materials and Procedure

 Experiment 2B followed the same general procedure outlined in the previous experiments and used the same materials as Experiment 2A with the following change.
-All double-mediated paired-associates were transformed into backward double-mediated paired-associates by flipping the order in which the cue and target were presented (i.e., the double-mediated pair beach – square becomes square – beach).
+All double-mediated pairs were transformed into backward double-mediated pairs by flipping the order in which the cue and target were presented (i.e., the double-mediated pair beach – square becomes square – beach).
 In doing so, this produced a pair type in which the cue and target were still indirectly linked via two mediators.
 However, unlike the double-mediated pairs utilized in Experiment 2A, all first mediators were low FAS responses to the cue, and all second mediators were low FAS responses to the first.
 As such, this resulted in a pair type in which pairs were indirectly related through BAS rather than FAS.
 Because BAS is often a poor marker for cued-recall (see Koriat & Bjork, 2005), this resulted in a pair type in which unrelated items were indirectly linked, but the links between concepts were poor predictors of later memory.

 Results: Experiments 2A and 2B